DroverLtd/code-challenge-FE/README.md

 - Add all fields able to search by for one vehicle type (please see live website for most up-to-date fields)
 - Write unit/snapshot tests for most if not all components
-- Add styling to make it look like https://www.joindrover.com/cars/search

 *Bonus:* add functionality for pagination